 back to table of contents

 The following are basic instructions on how to get Pd installed and running on your machine.
-More details are maintined online on the pure-data.info site.
+More details are maintained online on the pure-data.info site.

-Pd runs under Microsoft Windows, Linux, and MacOS (10.2 or later).
+Pd runs under Microsoft Windows, Linux, and macOS.
 How to get Pd up and running depends on your operating system, but the overall strategy is the same.
 You must first get and install it, and then untangle whatever problems arise in handling audio and MIDI input and output, and finally get Pd to meet its real-time obligations reliably.

 To test audio and MIDI, start Pd and select "test Audio and MIDI" from the "Media" menu.
 You should see a window like this:

 First, try to get Pd to play a sine wave over your speakers.
 The "TEST TONE" control at top left turns this on and off.
 Normally, all the output channels are turned on so that when you turn the tone on (to a soft -40 dB or a louder -20 dB) you should get output on the first eight of your output channels.
 (If you have fewer than 8 output channels open, the extra channels aren't played; and if you have more, this particular patch won't use them.)

 If there's anything wrong, the most likely outcome is that you will hear nothing at all.
 This could be for any of at least three reasons: Pd might have failed to open the audio device; the audio card's output volume might be set to zero; or your audio system might not be set to amplify the computer output.

 The number boxes labeled "AUDIO INPUT" show the levels of incoming audio, in dB, with 100 being maximum.
 (Incoming signals may clip at RMS levels below 100; for instance, a sinusoid clips at about 97 dB.)
 Any DC present in the input (such as you get with cheap audio hardware) will show up as level unless you turn on the "input hipass" toggle at right; then the DC component is filtered out before metering.